-- Free: Of course, you don’t have to purchase a domain name and web hosting for starting a free blog.
+1. Free: You don’t have to purchase a domain name or web hosting to start a free blog.
 You can use a free WordPress.com subdomain instead.

-- Easy maintenance: You don’t have to update WordPress or handle backup yourself.
+3. Easy maintenance: You don’t have to update WordPress or handle backups yourself.

 The WordPress.com hosting comes with a lot of limitations.
 They are:

-For example, this is how a free WordPress.com site URL looks like: http://yoursite.wordpress.com/
+For example, this is what a free WordPress.com site URL looks like: http://yoursite.wordpress.com/

-You’re not allowed to monetize the free WordPress.com blog with direct ads or with any ad networks like AdSense on WordPress.com.
+You’re not allowed to monetize your free WordPress.com blog with direct ads or with any ad networks like Google AdSense.
 You’re also not allowed to make money with affiliate marketing.
 If you run a high traffic site, then you can apply for their advertising program called WordAds where you share revenue with WordPress.com.

 Unlike self-hosted WordPress, the free WordPress.com doesn’t allow you to install WordPress plugins on your site.
 If you want to enhance your WordPress site with plugins, then you might want to consider upgrading your plan.

 You can’t upload a custom WordPress theme on a free WordPress blog.
-Only a limited selection of WordPress themes is available with the free plan.
+Only a limited selection of WordPress themes are available with the free plan.

 WordPress.com doesn’t allow you to install third-party scripts on your site such as Google Analytics.
 For user tracking, you’ll have to rely on the limited WordPress.com stats.

-Without your consent, WordPress.com can delete your blog anytime if they think you’ve violated their terms of services.
+Without your consent, WordPress.com can delete your blog at any time if they think you’ve violated their Terms of Service.
 This makes the free WordPress.com less reliable.
-Nothing worse can happen to your site than losing your hard-earned reputation and the site itself.
+Nothing worse can happen to your site than losing your hard-earned reputation and your site itself.

 WordPress.com vs. WordPress.org (FAQs)

-Having helped thousands of users to start WordPress websites on both WordPress.com and WordPress.com, we found that people used to ask the same questions again and again.
+Having helped thousands of users start WordPress websites on both WordPress.com and WordPress.com, we’ve found that people ask the same questions again and again.
 This is why we’ve compiled a list of frequently asked questions regarding WordPress.com vs. WordPress.org.

-Another major difference is that self-hosted WordPress offers the same set of features offered by the costlier WordPress.com Business plan.
-The business plan costs you $299 per year for a website, whereas with self-hosted WordPress, you get the same set of features for as low as $110 per year.
+Another major difference between WordPress com and WordPress org is that self-hosted WordPress offers the same set of features offered by the costlier WordPress.com Business plan.
+The business plan costs you $299 per year for a website, whereas, with self-hosted WordPress, you get the same set of features for as low as $110 per year.